 The first time I entered a desert was fourteen years ago, in the winter of 2002.
 I drove west from New Jersey to Indiana, and then southwest to Gallup, New Mexico, where I rested for the first time since leaving home.
 From Gallup I continued west into the Painted and Sonoran Deserts, before cutting back through the Chihuahuan Desert on my way east through Texas to Alabama, and then northeast to New Jersey.

 Looking back on that journey, I’m certain I entered the desert without realizing I had even arrived.
-My concept of the desert at the time owed much to illustrated stories of Moses wandering through the Sinai, or The Road Runner leaving Wile E. Coyote in a cloud of dust, than it did to any actually existing desert.
+My concept of desert landscapes owed more to illustrated stories of Moses wandering the Sinai, or The Road Runner leaving Wile E. Coyote in a cloud of dust, than it did to any actually existing desert.
 My imagined deserts were barren landscapes full of danger and desolation, the palettes bleak, and death abounding.
 But what I found in the American Southwest was vibrant and full of life.

 America’s deserts are rugged, but they also capture color.
 The reds and browns of the soil.
 The blues and purples of the distant mountains.
 The sky often rich with clouds, fast moving and prone to sudden showers you can see as swathes of gray against the horizon.
 But what surprised me most were the varied greens and yellows: A landscape alive with flora fed by those intermittent rains.

 The same can be said for deserts around the world.
 They too are alive.
 Earlier this year I drove through a portion of the Arabian Desert on my way from Dubai, where I currently live, to Muscat, the capital of Oman.
 The landscape between these cities is marked by shifting dunes and dark-rocked mountains that cut through the sand, yet even here the earth shows signs of life.
 My two young sons, looking in confusion from the backseat, didn’t believe me when I told them we were in the desert.
 They couldn’t see it any better than I could when I first encountered it back in 2002.